ausraf720/RaphaelFlorea_T1A2/readme.md

 Each post contains an image, a summary title, and a description of the image.

 Finally, the page has its own title post with larger text and different colours to distinguish itself from the rest of the content, a quick overall description of the project, and has an image showing the current state of the project.
-It also has a list of the blog posts underneath.
 The width of this section changes depending on screen, where it appears proportionally less wide the larger the screen.
 This is so it becomes less instrusive for larger screens.

 ### _About_